 Located in the central region of the district's boundaries, Moreno High is situated on the Beverly Hills High School campus.
-During the 2017-18 school year, Moreno High generally serves up to 19 students in grades 9-12.
+During the 2018-19 school year, Moreno High generally serves up to 17 students in grades 9-12.
 Student enrollment includes English Learners, Special Education, and students who qualify for the free and reduced-price meal program.
 Students who attend Moreno High School are provided a safe, flexible learning environment to complete graduation requirements and explore post-secondary options.

-Student Enrollment by Student Group and Grade Level
+Group and Iment by I Grade Leve si.

-2017-18
+Otadem 2018-1 ľ

 % of Total # of

 Student Group Enrollment Grade Level Students

-Black or African American Grade 9
+Black or African American 5.9% Grade 9

-American Indian or 5.3% Grade 10
+American Indian or Grade 10

-Alaskan Native 3.576 Grade 11 8
+Alaskan Native Grade 11 3

-Asian 5.3% Grade 12 11
+Asian 5.9% Grade 12 14

 Filipino

 Hawaiian or Pacific Islander

-Hispanic or Latino 21.1%
+Hispanic or Latino 17.6%

-White 68.4%
+White 64.7%

-Two or More Races Socioeconomically Disadvantaged English Learners 36.8%
+Two or More Races 5.9%

+Socioeconomically Disadvantaged 35.3%

-Students with Disabilities 5.3% Total
+English Learners Students with 5.9%

+Disabilities 5.576

+Homeless Total

+Foster Youth Enrollment 17